-Gabriel Chavarria has begun production as the lead in the upcoming USA Network/Syfy series "The Purge".
-Based on the franchise (about one day each year when murder and mayhem is legalized), Gabriel will play "Miguel", a US Marine with a hard edge and a noble mission, prepared to face the senseless violence in the streets alone in order to protect what he loves most - his family.
-Franchise creator James DeMonaco will oversee the series which will be an entirely new chapter in America's 12 hours of annual lawlessness and is slated to launch in conjunction with the next installment in the movie franchise, "The First Purge".
+Gabriel Chavarria most recently shot the lead in the USA Network/Syfy series "The Purge".
+Based on the franchise (about one day each year when murder and mayhem is legalized), Gabriel played "Miguel", a US Marine with a hard edge and a noble mission, prepared to face the senseless violence in the streets alone in order to protect what he loves most - his family.
+Franchise creator James DeMonaco oversaw the series which is an entirely new chapter in America's 12 hours of annual lawlessness.

 Gabriel appeared as "Preacher" in "War For The Planet Of The Apes" with Andy Serkis, Woody Harrelson, Judy Greer and Steve Zahn, directed by Matt Reeves.
 This third installment of the franchise reboot for Fox has "Preacher" (Chavarria) struggling with his allegiance for the deranged "Colonel" (Harrelson) and his admiration for "Caesar" (Serkis) who has suffered unimaginable losses, and has begun a mystic quest to avenge his kind.